CodeYourFuture/tech-products-demo/.devcontainer/README.md

 Follow the same instructions in the root README, except that:

-- you can skip step 3 (as the environment variables are set for you);
+- you can skip copying the env file (as the environment variables are set for you);
-- you can skip step 4 (as the services are started for you); and
+- you can skip starting the services (as they're started for you); and
-- if `npx cypress verify` says Cypress isn't installed inside the container run `npx cypress install`.
+- if `npx cypress verify` says Cypress isn't installed inside the container, run `npx cypress install`.

 If you want to connect directly to the DB, you can use `psql $DATABASE_URL`.